hneutr/nvimux/README.md

 ## Credits & Stuff

+I'm borking around with it because I only want the mappings right now.
-This plugin is developed and maintained by [Henry Kupty](http://github.com/hkupty) and it's completely free to use.
+This plugin is was originally developed by [Henry Kupty](http://github.com/hkupty) and it's completely free to use.
 The rationale behind the idea is described [in this article](http://hkupty.github.io/2016/Ditching-TMUX/).
-Consider helping by opening issues, Pull Requests or influencing your friends and colleagues to use!